openshift/installer/docs/user/agent/add-nodes.md

 1. Download the [node-joiner.sh](./node-joiner.sh) script in a working directory in the user host (the "assets folder").
 2. Create a `nodes-config.yaml` in the assets folder.
 This configuration file must contain the list of all the nodes that the user wants to add to the target cluster.
-For each node it must be specified at least the name and the primary interface mac address, for example:
+At minimum, the name and primary interface MAC address must be specified.
+For example:
 ```
 hosts:
     - hostname: extra-worker-0